CarbonStackGmbH/AssetBulkCreation/README.md

 1. Download the repository
 2. Put the files into the folders associated for sandbox or your private instance.

-        a.
-The pyTeal files should be situated where the teal files are as well.
+        1. The pyTeal files should be situated where the teal files are as well.
-        b.
-The Teal file should be there as well.
+        2. The Teal file should be there as well.
-        c.
-The script should be were the sandbox scripts are.
+        3. The script should be were the sandbox scripts are.
 3. Change the parameters in the pyTeal to your liking within the boundaries
-4. Change the variables inside the script.
+5. Change the variables inside the script.
 These include variables set for ***the respective paths*** these are also present in the ***app creations***. ****More information on that in the script itself.****
 5. Once finished navigate to the folder were the script is present.
 6. Execute the script via